JuliaMusic/Mplay.jl/README.md

 Mplay.jl
 ========

-*Mplay* is a MIDI player written in pure *Julia*.
+*Mplay* is a full functional MIDI player written in pure *Julia*.
+It reads Standard MIDI Files (SMF) and sends them to MIDI devices (or software synthesizers) while giving visual feedback.

 This is a beta release which runs on *macOS X* and *Windows*.
 Future versions will be available for *Linux*, too.
 Apart from a *GLFW* wrapper (for the GUI part), there are no dependencies on other packages. *Mplay* has been tested with *Julia* 0.5.1 (or 0.6) and *GLFW* 1.3.0.

 *macOS X* and *Windows* systems come with a builtin software synthesizer (*Apple* DLS SoftSynth, *Microsoft* GS Wavetable SW Synth).
 On those systems *Mplay* runs out of the box.
 However, best results can be achieved with the Roland Sound Canvas VA software synthesizer:

 ![Mplay](http://josefheinen.de/pub/Mplay+SC.jpg)